 At the end of 2018, we set out to answer this very question.

-Our goal was to identify ten words or less that would succinctly recognize who our client is.
+Our goal was to identify ten words or fewer that would succinctly recognize who our client is.
 We began by listing out a variety of clients (both past and present), what types of services they offer, and the successes we’ve had with them.
 This was followed by a lengthy exercise of identifying attributes of these many customers and how we work with our clients.

 During the process, we started to notice patterns in the clients and attributes.
 While some clients were our long-time partners of 15+ years, others had been working with us for less than two years.
 Some clients were multi-million dollar organizations, with operations around the world, and others were less than five team members and under half million in revenue.